 assert a.read() == b.read() # 0x3531B541

-For production deployment with kernel-level COW detection and per-container waste tracking, see the kernel module docs and start a 90-day free Pro trial.
+For kernel-level COW detection and per-container waste tracking notes, see the kernel module docs and start a request evaluation access.

 Build conflict-free systems without the complexity